AntonySawyer/nodejs2022Q2-service/README.md

 After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

+Path and port can be configured at `.env` file.

 ## Testing